jsorge/jsorge.net/Public/_posts/2019-01-23-mixed-language-framework.textbundle/text.md

 ### Swift into Objective-C
 Like apps, frameworks rely on a generated header to expose Swift code to Objective-C. In our app we would import its generated header like so: `#import BiLingual-Swift.h`.
 But, in our framework files we need a modular import like this: `#import <BiLingual/BiLingual-Swift.h>`.
 Please, please, please only import these generated files in your implementation files.
 Importing them into headers is only asking for trouble.

 From here the standard rules apply.
-Your Swift classes need to be `NSObject`s and members need to be decorated with `@objc` in order to be seen by Objective-C. The one other thing to note is that the Swift types need to be `public` in order for visibility to Objective-C. I honestly don't know why this is at the moment[^1].
+Your Swift classes need to be `NSObject`s and members need to be decorated with `@objc` in order to be seen by Objective-C. The one other thing to note is that the Swift types need to be `public` in order for visibility to Objective-C. I honestly don't know why this is at the moment.
+I'm hoping that someone smarter than me ca point me to the reasoning for this.
+If you know, please [drop me a line](https://jsorge.net/about).

 ### Private Objective-C into Swift
 If you're like me, you're a stickler for having clean API boundaries.
 This means you may have some Objective-C classes that you don't want framework consumers to see but your Swift files might need them.
 Thankfully there is a good way to do this.
 You'll create a special module that is only visible inside the framework.
 Don't worry though, it's not as intimidating as it sounds.